-- Once the booking process has opened (beginning of Term 3) fill in the Tadpole Kit booking form, you will need your organization’s bank account details for this.
+- Once the booking process has opened (beginning of Term 3) fill in the Tadpole Kit request form, YOU WILL NEED YOUR ORGANISATION’S BANK ACCOUNT DETAIL FOR THIS!!

 - An invoice will be emailed to you so that you can organize the payment of the refundable deposit ($50/kit), using the provided payment reference.
 The payment will finalize your booking.

-- Visit our website and download the Tadpole Kits for schools Procedures generic and teaching resources.
+- Read and Download the Tadpole Kits for Schools Terms and Conditions and teaching resources.

-- Enter pick up dates and return dates into your calendar.
+- Enter pick up and return dates into your calendar.

 FROGTALK SCHOOL VISITS